Prime Cuts: “Saving Me,” “Cry of the Broken,” and “Under Grace.”

 Fellow worship leader Israel Houghton has a hand in co-writing with Zschech on three entries.
 The best among the trio of their collaborations is “Saving Me.”
 Co-written by Houghton, Zschech and Michael Gungor, this is an infectious uptempo ode to God for his salvation.
 Listen also to Zoe Jewel’s (Zschech’s ten year-old daughter) delightful singing with her mother in one of this year’s most catchy tunes out there.
-“I Will Wait,” a song that Zschech debut with Houghton at the recent Hillsong Conference, is a slow worship ballad.
+“I Will Wait,” a song that Zschech debuted with Houghton at the recent Hillsong Conference, is a slow worship ballad.
 Just like many of Zschech’s ballads, the chorus explodes into a prayer to God for greater awareness and obedience to God’s leading.
-This is indeed powerful God centered worship at its finest form.
-Not quite as stellar is the mid-tempo “Hope for Humanity,” a song that combines social justice and worship together, issues close to Zschech’s heart.
+This is indeed powerful God-centered worship at its finest.
+Not quite as stellar is the mid-tempo “Hope for Humanity,” a song that combines social justice and worship, issues close to Zschech’s heart.